lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000200000</code>
     </p>

-The permission `SIGN` enables an address to authenticate on behalf of the UP.
+The permission `SIGN` enables a controller to authenticate on behalf of the UP.
 It can be used primarily in web2.0 apps to [sign login messages](../../guides/browser-extension/sign-in-with-ethereum).

 </details>